 To achieve a successful reduction in all arms, we need to start by disarming countries of their largest and most dangerous weapons.
 We must stop the military industrial complex from growing because most of the people in charge are violent and some only understand violence.

 Guns are among the least dangerous weapons in the world’s arsenal of weapons, so it doesn’t make sense to start by targeting them.
 The gun issue also isn’t about being a hawk or a dove (or whatever other euphemism you would like to use) as some people may believe.
-Of course, there are violent people who just want to own guns to feel powerful, but many of these people are police, soldiers and individuals who will never give up their guns.
+Of course, there are violent people who just want to own guns to feel powerful, but many of these people are police, soldiers, Klan members, white supremacists, and others who will never give up their guns.
 So this comes down to a matter of liberty and pragmatism.

 It’s also worth mentioning the shooter had an obsession with the military.
-He had military posters plastered on his walls, even one showing every one of the armed vehicles used by the U.S. military from the past to the present.
+He had military posters plastered on his walls, even one showing every armed vehicle used by the U.S. military from the past to the present.
 (3) This was conveniently left out of the corporate media narrative that almost never blames the state.
 Adam’s mother trained him how to shoot guns to show him “responsibility,” which could certainly be considered unwise and even reckless.
-From what I’ve gathered, Lanza needed social support, more friends, and close relationships, and certainly not guns.
+It seems Lanza needed social support, more friends, and close relationships, and certainly not guns.
 This was his mother’s error and his own error to embrace it.

 People with serious personality disorders like Asperger’s Syndrome shouldn’t have access to guns, (in 2009 suicides accounted for almost two thirds of all gun deaths in the United States according to OAS data) but by introducing her son to her guns, she was unknowingly training him for his shooting spree and giving him access to the guns that would be used to kill her.
 Therefore, the debate should really be about how to keep guns locked away and perhaps more importantly how to help children and young adults deal with social alienation, isolation, mental health problems, and depression and reduce their will to go off the deep end.

 We need to set up safety nets in schools for kids who feel alienated and help them come into themselves.
 But the current debate isn’t about this.
 Instead, this has become a very partisan debate dominated mostly by very pro-gun and very anti-gun people who want to push their own beliefs forward.
-I don’t identify with either group because the debate between them is not usually constructive.
 Events like this should not spark hysteria.
 Mass shootings are certainly not new, but they are rare in comparison to the frequency of individual gun murders on poor streets in America and war torn countries.
 Demonizing one thing or another certainly won’t prevent these tragedies from occurring in the future.
 Instead, these events have to be carefully analyzed in the context of patterns of violence we see around the globe to reduce and hopefully eliminate them.

-Fear is what the media wants you to feel and I’m not trying to instill anyone with fear, but the reality is that thousands of children die around the world every day who will never make headlines.
+The reality is that thousands of children die around the world every day who will never make headlines.
 They die slow, silent deaths from malnutrition, disease, and dehydration.
 Many are also dying in foreign wars and drone attacks, and no one seems to have as much hysteria about this.
 This is where our attention, energy, and resources should be focused.
+White lives in developed countries like America are simply valued more.
+When white children are killed there is hysteria.
+When brown and black children are killed there is little reaction at all because it happens so frequently.

 This article is not primarily about the Sandy Hook shooting.
 The media has already spent far too much time covering this story and constantly reminding people of it and essentially exploiting the tragedy for viewership, ratings, and to instill fear, as they always do when tragedies occur.
 In this article, I instead want to explain a simple concept: why guns should remain in the hands of civilians.